rapid7/insightconnect-workflows/workflows/InsightIDR_Isolate_Sensor_in_Cb_Response/help.md

 # Description

-This workflow isolates a sensor in Carbon Black Response from an event in InsightIDR
+This workflow isolates a sensor in Carbon Black Response from an event in InsightIDR.

 # Key Features